-Email Management for Outlook Office 365 with Colligo
+Email Management for Outlook Microsoft (Office) 365 with Colligo

 The Colligo Email Manager (available for SharePoint Online or On-Prem) integrates many elements of SharePoint into Outlook.
 Document libraries, metadata, Content Types, and views enable users to capture email and comply with your organization’s retention policies without leaving their inbox in Outlook.
-Colligo is an application that allows users to quickly capture metadata and archive emails and attachments in SharePoint, even from mobile devices.
-It also alleviate the responsibilities of IT, and fosters user adoption.
+Colligo is an application that allows users to quickly capture metadata and archive email messages and attachments in SharePoint, even from mobile devices.
+It also alleviates the responsibilities of IT, and fosters user adoption.

 Here are some of the core capabilities of Colligo Email Manager to address the email management needs of the modern workforce:

 Capability #1 Upload Emails and Attachments with the Click of a Button

 Colligo allows users to save files directly in SharePoint libraries with the click of a button in Outlook.
 It opens the Colligo sidebar where users can add metadata and save the email to the right location.
 Email messages are uploaded immediately or synchronized the next time the user is online.